-The Savinjska statistical region had 12% of Slovenia’s population in 2019.
-The region stood out by the lowest share of people aged 80+ (4.9%).
-The mean age of the population in this region was 43.4 years, the same as the national average.
-As most of the other regions, Savinjska recorded a natural decrease, namely –0.5 per 1,000 population, while net migration was positive (6.4 per 1,000 population).
-The share of children included in kindergartens was the second highest among the regions (82% of children of the appropriate age).
-21% of people aged 25–64 years had tertiary education, which was less than the national average (24%).
-The share of persons below the at-risk-of-poverty threshold (13.5%) was the fifth highest among all statistical regions in Slovenia.
-Dwellings that were in bad condition (problems such as a leaking roof, damp walls/floors/foundation, or rot in window frames or the floor) were inhabited by 24% of households, which was the third highest share among the regions.
-People in this region were less satisfied with their life than in other regions.
-They assessed satisfaction with their lives with the score of 7.4 out of 10.
+The Savinjska statistical region had 12% of Slovenia’s population in 2021.
+With 112 inhabitants per square kilometre, it was among the most densely populated (the average for Slovenia is 104 inhabitants per square kilometre).
+The region stood out by the lowest share of people aged 80+ (5.1%).
+The mean age of the population in this region was 43.8 years, the same as the national average.
+As most of the other regions, Savinjska recorded a natural decrease, namely -2.9 per 1,000 population, while net migration was positive (2.1 per 1,000 population).
+The share of children included in kindergartens was the third highest among the regions (81.6% of children of the appropriate age).
+21.8% of people aged 15 and over had tertiary education, which was less than the national average (25.0%).
+However, they are ranked among the regions with more students.
+In 2021, they had 36 students per 1,000 population, the same as in Jugovzhodna Slovenija and Gorenjska.

 In 2021, 432,985 tourist arrivals were recorded, or 10.8% of the national total, and 1,381,850 overnight stays, or 12.3% of the national total.
 The large majority of tourists in the region were domestic, with foreign arrivals accounting for around a quarter.
 The severe material deprivation rate was the highest among regions (4.2%).
 People in this region were less satisfied with their life on average.
 They assessed satisfaction with their lives with the score of 7.5 out of 10.